jser/product-name/README.md

 - name: product name
 - url: product url
+- releaseNoteVersion: release note version if the target url is release note.
+  - `string | undefined`
 - releaseNoteProbability: Do this url have release notes?
     - 0 - 1